QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Methodology

 \subsubsection{B3 0035+413 variability}

-One of the point sources, B3 0035+413 (or 5C+3.50), required detailed analysis for two reasons.
-First, its spectral index is one of the flattest in the full catalogue, with $\alpha=-0.08$,\footnote{No uncertainties are provided in the catalogue.} compared to the median value $\alpha=-0.78$ across all sources.
+One of the point sources, B3 0035+413 (or 5C+3.50), required a detailed analysis for two reasons.
+First, its spectral index is one of the flattest in the full catalogue, with $\alpha=-0.08$,\footnote{No uncertainties are provided in the catalogue. \cite{cbassm31} also found a significantly flat spectrum ($\alpha=-0.04\pm0.01$) at radio-to-microwave frequencies.
+Variable extragalactic sources tend to have flatter spectra \citep{flatterspectravariability1, flatterspectravariability2} because of optically thick synchrotron emission.
+This requires high surface brightness, which for the range of flux densities that we actually measure, implies small angular sizes.
+On the other hand, variability on yearly timescales require small light-crossing timescales, or sizes.
+A source with a steep spectrum has more flux coming from their outer regions, thus their light-crossing timescale would be large and variability could not be measured.} compared to the median value $\alpha=-0.78$ across all sources.
 This, together with its high flux density, implies that this source remains bright for many of the frequency bands studied.
 It has a null curvature ($k=0$) estimate.
 It is clear in Fig.~\ref{fig:maps_before_after_subtraction} how the morphology of M31 in the WMAP K map resembles the ellipse seen in SRT or thermal dust data only once the emission from this source is subtracted.
 Second, this is a variable source: excess emission was recorded by the 40 m telescope at the Owens Valley Radio Observatory (OVRO) at 15\GHz{} between 2009 and 2012 \citep{OVRO}, increasing from 0.45 to 0.55\Jy{}.
 This excess overlaps in time with \Planck{} observations and therefore accounts for 20\% of its flux before the event.
 It is impossible to know the exact behaviour of this source over the whole time span covered by the surveys depicted in Table~\ref{table:maps} (from the '80s well into the 2010s).
 Besides, variations can be limited to only part of the source spectra.
 Therefore, we decided to estimate the change in the photometric results induced by large variations (worst case scenario) of this source flux, and increase the uncertainties accordingly.